Setsudan/Setsudan/README.md

 **A.K.A [@EthLny](https://github.com/EthLny)**

 I'm a 21-year-old software engineer based in Paris, France.
 I specialize in full-stack and mobile development, with a passion for creating desktop applications and background software.
-I'm currently developing a comprehensive portfolio to showcase my projects, complete with documentation, examples, and code explanations.

 ---